felsen/nifty50-csv/README.md

 ## Info

-Just run the python file it will generate the live Nifty 50 details in the CSV format.
+Just run the python file in terminal it will generate the live Nifty 50 details in the CSV format.